 Wait If You Want the Best Software Support

 If you plan on keeping your next iPhone for a long time you might want to think about waiting for the next version of the iPhone SE.

-If you're the kind of person that typically waits three, four, five years to upgrade your phone, the rumored iPhone SE 2 has appeal.
+If you're the kind of person that typically waits three, four, five years to upgrade your phone, the rumored iPhone SE 2 has a lot of appeal.

 Apple probably won't advertise it as one of the key features, but the device will almost certainly get at least four years of software support.

 Software support includes major OS upgrades with new features and it also means a constant stream of bug fixes and important security patches.